evalv3 is now on by default in

 - a new

-cue trim
+cue trimalgorithm.

 Most importantly, the new version unlocks many performance improvements which target larger CUE configurations.

-, is affected by dozens of bugs which would have
+The old evaluator, evalv2, is affected by dozens of bugs which would have

 been very difficult to fix incrementally due to limitations in its design.
 Many